thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the trainer.
+-   Check in with your team participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"

 -   Briefly review the steps and timeframe of the whiteboard design session.

 -   Ready, set, go!
-Let the table participants begin.
+Let the team participants begin.

 ## Step 2: Design a proof of concept solution

--   Check in with your tables to ensure that they are transitioning from step to step on time.
+-   Check in with your teams to ensure that they are transitioning from step to step on time.

 -   Provide some feedback on their responses to the business needs and design.